techieareef/geofence/README.md

 ## Getting Started

-Steps to install the Repository:
+Steps to install the Repository:\n
-Step 1:
+Step 1:\n
 Run the command to clone the project: git clone "https://github.com/techieareef/geofence.git" step 2:
 Move to Geofence directory and configure the frame work in (Android Studio)